Saoirse Ronan: Established actress (2015–2021)

 After becoming aware of a forthcoming film adaptation of Louisa May Alcott's novel Little Women, written and directed by Greta Gerwig, Ronan campaigned to play the lead role of Jo March, an aspiring author in the American Civil War era.
 In preparation, she read Marmee & Louisa, a biography about Alcott and her mother; the cast rehearsed the script for two weeks, and filming took place on location in Concord, Massachusetts.
-Little Women was released in 2019 to critical acclaim.
-Richard Lawson of Vanity Fair took note of how well Ronan had portrayed her character "in all her conflicted loyalty, the struggle between her familial contentment and her yearning for something more."
+Little Women was released in 2019 to widespread critical acclaim.
+Richard Lawson of Vanity Fair took note of how well Ronan had portrayed her character "in all her conflicted loyalty, the struggle between her familial contentment and her yearning for something more".
 The film grossed over $218 million to emerge as her highest-grossing release.
 Once again, she received Oscar, BAFTA and Golden Globe nominations for Best Actress.
 This made Ronan—at 25 years and six months of age—the second youngest person to accrue four Oscar nominations, behind Jennifer Lawrence.

 In 2020, Ronan portrayed the geologist Charlotte Murchison opposite Kate Winslet's Mary Anning in Francis Lee's Ammonite, a drama about a romantic relationship between the two women in the 1840s.
 The two actresses collaborated closely on the project, and they choreographed their own sex scenes.
 Steve Pond of TheWrap considered it to be "the most mature performance of [Ronan's] remarkable career".
-In 2021, Ronan had a small part in Wes Anderson's ensemble film The French Dispatch, about American journalists in France.
-In the same year, she made her West End theatre debut at London's Almeida Theatre, performing as Lady Macbeth in a revival of The Tragedy of Macbeth, opposite James McArdle.
+In the next year, Ronan had a small part in Wes Anderson's ensemble film The French Dispatch, about American journalists in France.
+She made her West End theatre debut at London's Almeida Theatre, performing as Lady Macbeth in a revival of The Tragedy of Macbeth, opposite James McArdle.
 Ronan was intimidated by the experience of performing Shakespeare for the first time in her career, and drew inspiration from Kanye West and Kim Kardashian's marriage for portraying the relationship between Macbeth and Lady Macbeth.
 Alexandra Pollard of The Independent took note of Ronan's "rare skill to make Shakespeare’s beautiful but weighty words easy to understand".
-Ronan starred alongside Sam Rockwell as cops solving a murder in 1950s London in the comedy mystery film See How They Run (2022).

-Ronan will next star in a film adaptation of the science fiction novel Foe by Iain Reid, directed by Garth Davis, and in The Outrun, an adaptation of Amy Liptrot's memoir of the same name, directed by Nora Fingscheidt.
-She will also star in Steve McQueen's World War II film Blitz, which will be released on Apple TV+.